 It’s apparent to me that increasingly more people are interested in increasing the proportion of plant foods in their diet.

 Unfortunately, it’s not always easy to find reliable, science-based nutrition information online.
-And even less so when it comes to vegan diets for mamas and babies.
+And even less so when it comes to vegan diets for pregnancy, babies and children.

 The internet is full of good-intentioned vegan advocates.
 But despite their clear passion, very few have the right educational background to provide sound nutrition advice.

 In fact, some of the nutrition tips I’ve personally come across on forums and blogs had the potential to be very detrimental to mamas and their little ones.
 And I find that unacceptable.

 That’s in big part what inspired me to create Veggies & More.